Sorghum: In human culture

 In Australia, sorghum is personified as a spirit among the Dagoman people of Northern Territory, as well as being used for food; the local species are S. intrans and S. plumosum.

 In Korea, the origin tale "Brother and sister who became the Sun and Moon" is also called "The reason sorghum is red".
 In the tale, a tiger who is chasing a brother and sister follows them up a rotten rope as they climb into the sky, and become the sun and moon.
 The rope breaks, and the tiger falls to its death, impaling itself on a sorghum stalk, which becomes red with its blood.

-In Northeastern Italy in the early modern period, sticks of sorghum were used by Benandanti visionaries of the Friuli district to fight off witches who were thought to threaten crops and people.
+In Northeastern Italy in the early modern period, stalks of fennel were used by Benandanti visionaries, or out-of-body travelers, of the Friuli district to fight off Maledanti, who fought with sticks of sorghum, and were thought to threaten crops and people.